-FOREX-German bund sell-off lifts euro towards 2-month highs vs dollar
+FOREX-German Bund sell-off lifts euro towards 2-month highs vs dollar

 By Anirban Nag

-It was also helped by business surveys that pointed to a solid pick up in euro zone activity and news that Greece made a 200-million-euro interest payment to the International Monetary Fund that fell due on Wednesday.
+The euro was also helped by business surveys that pointed to nascent signs of a pick up in the euro zone and news that Greece has made a 200-million-euro interest payment to the International Monetary Fund that fell due on Wednesday.

-The yield gap between U.S. 10-year Treasury yields and their German counterpart shrank to about 165 basis points, the narrowest since late March, making the euro more attractive to investors chasing yields.
+The yield gap between U.S. 10-year Treasury yields and their German counterparts shrank to about 165 basis points, the narrowest since late March.

 "The sell-off in Bunds and the rising yields is helping euro/dollar," said Yujiro Goto, currency strategist at Nomura.
 "We think, given how significantly short the market is on the euro, there is scope for the euro to rise further in the short term, especially if the sell-off in Bunds continues."

-Benchmark 10-year Bund yields traded at 0.58 percent, having hit a record low of 0.05 percent last month, when many expected them to turn negative due to the impact of the European Central Bank's trillion euro bond buying programme.
+Benchmark 10-year Bund yields now trade at 0.55 percent, having hit a record low of 0.05 percent last month, when many investors expected them to turn negative.
+Spanish and Italian bond yields also rose close to 2 percent.

-Derek Halpenny, European head of global market research at Bank of Tokyo Mitsubishi said a recent spike in crude oil prices had boosted inflationary expectations within the euro zone.

-"If it were to continue more and more market participants would question the longevity of the ECB quantitative easing programme which is purely justified on the grounds of inflation and inflation expectations being too low," he added.

 Mitul Kotecha, head of currency strategy for Asia-Pacific at Barclays in Singapore, said recent moves in yield differentials seemed to be weighing on the dollar.